May 12, 2015

 While there are many ideas surrounding corporate singing and music in the church, the Bible is clear on God’s directive to worship Him alone in a manner that is spiritual, rational, and grounded in Scripture.
-Alistair Begg takes questions from the audience as he instructs pastors to model the practice of worship they hope to see reflected in their congregations.
+Alistair Begg responds to audience questions as he instructs pastors to model the practice of worship they hope to see reflected in their congregations.

 Sermon Transcript: Print